Muhanad-nabeel/LibraryDB/README.md

-# 📚 Library Database System (SQL Server)
+# 📚 Library Management System - Database Portfolio

-## 📌 Project Overview
+## 👨‍💻 About The Project
-This project is a complete Library Management Database system built using Microsoft SQL Server.
+This project is a professional Library Management System database built using SQL Server.

-It handles books, authors, categories, members, borrowings, and employees with relationships, stored procedures, views, and functions.
+It demonstrates real-world database design including relational modeling, stored procedures, views, and functions.

 ---

-## 🗄️ Database Name
+## 🎯 Project Goal
+To build a complete database system that manages:
+- Books inventory
-- `LibraryDB`
+- Library members
+- Borrowing and returning process
+- Authors and categories management

 ---

-## ⚙️ Main Features

-### 📚 Books Management
-- Add new books
-- Track total and available copies
-- Link books with authors and categories

-### 👤 Members Management
-- Store member information (name, email, phone)
-- Track registration date

-### 🔄 Borrowing System
-- Borrow books using stored procedure `BorrowBook`
-- Auto decrease available copies
-- Track borrow and return dates

----

-## 🧱 Database Structure
+## 🧱 Database Design

-### 📊 Tables
+### 📌 Main Tables
 - Authors
 - Categories
 - Books